awsdocs/amazon-ecs-developer-guide/doc_source/create-service.md

 1. On the **Configure network** page, select **Enable service discovery integration**\.

 1. For **Namespace**, select an existing Amazon Route 53 namespace, if you have one, otherwise select **create new private namespace**\.

 1. If creating a new namespace, for **Namespace name** enter a descriptive name for your namespace\.
-This will be the name used for the Amazon Route 53 hosted zone\.
+This is the name used for the Amazon Route 53 hosted zone\.

 1. For **Configure service discovery service**, select to either create a new service discovery service or select an existing one\.

 1. If creating a new service discovery service, for **Service discovery name** enter a descriptive name for your service discovery service\.
-This will be used as the prefix for the DNS records that will be created\.
+This is used as the prefix for the DNS records to be created\.

-1. Select **Enable ECS task health propagation** if you want health checks enabled for your service discovery\.
+1. Select **Enable ECS task health propagation** if you want health checks enabled for your service discovery service\.

-1. For **DNS record type**, select the DNS record type you wish to create for your service\.
-Amazon ECS service discovery only supports A and SRV records at this time\.
+1. For **DNS record type**, select the DNS record type to create for your service\.
+Amazon ECS service discovery only supports A and SRV records, depending on the network mode that your task definition specifies\.
 For more information about these record types, see [DnsRecord](http://docs.aws.amazon.com/Route53/latest/APIReference/API_autonaming_DnsRecord.html)\.

-1. If specifying a SRV record, for **Port** enter the port that the service can be found on\.
+   + If the task definition that your service task specifies uses the `bridge` or `host` network mode, only type SRV records are supported\.
+Choose a container name and port combination to associate with the record\.
+   + If the task definition that your service task specifies uses the `awsvpc` network mode, select either the A or SRV record type\.
+If the type A DNS record is selected, skip to the next step\.
+If the type SRV is selected, specify either the port that the service can be found on or a container name and port combination to associate with the record\.

 1. For **TTL**, enter the resource record cache time to live \(TTL\), in seconds\.
 This value determines how long a record set is cached by DNS resolvers and by web browsers\.